 Using the relation

-The solutions are said to be ideal if they fulfill the following requirements.
+The solutions are said to be ideal if they fulfil the following requirements.

 They obey Raoult’s law